 Cookies on the Healthspan site

 Some people are at high risk of vitamin D deficiency, and should definitely select vitamin D fortified foods and supplements all year round.
-These include children between 1-4 years old, people who get very little or no sunshine exposure, and people with darker skin.3
+These include children between one and four years old, people who get very little or no sunshine exposure, and people with darker skin.3

 Some medical conditions also affect your vitamin D levels.
 Those with coeliac and Crohn's disease, for example, are at risk of vitamin D deficiency because of reduced absorption from the diet.4